mayurala/bettinghost/README.md

 ```sh
 Data has been submitted please submit the result and Press 'Ctrl+D'
 ```
-Copy the following result data and paste to input terminal and press 'enter' Press 'ctrl+d' to see the result.
+Copy the following result data and paste to input terminal and press 'enter'.
+Press 'ctrl+d' to see the result.
 > Result data should be in [ Result:`<first>`:`<second>`:`<third>` ] format
 ```sh